post

 We drive the 17 kilometres south to Waimangu Volcanic Valley, which offers a very special experience with volcanic pools.
 Although publicly owned, this park is run by a private operator, so admissions are charged.
 We choose the self-guided EcoTours, since we feel it offers the best value: Walk/Hike and Boat Cruise option at NZ$77.
 Please note that discounts are offered, so check out the website and ask for the discounts at the admission booth.

 Walking the 4.7km from the entrance to the lake jetty takes us about two hours at an easy pace.
 The slope in this direction is generally downhill, with a few steep grades and the occasional uphill section.
 Anyone who can normally walk this distance on flat ground should have no problem with this walk/hike.
 Be sure to take water and a snack with you, since there are restrooms, but no refreshment stands along the way.
 If you get tired, there is a shuttle bus you can catch in two spots mid way, as well as at the end where the boat jetty is located.
-We also take the boat tour of the big lake located at the end of the trails – Lake Rotomahana.
-It is worthwhile if for no other reason, to appreciate the sheer scale of the largest volcanic eruption which took place during human recorded history – Mount Tarawera in 1886.
+We also take the boat tour of Lake Rotomahana located at the end of the trail.
+We now appreciate the sheer scale of the largest volcanic eruption which took place during human recorded history – Mount Tarawera in 1886.